hc-sc-ocdo-bdpd/file-processing/docs/source/1_tutorial/2_getting_started.md

 # Getting started

-The file processing library offers 2 imports, `File` and `Directory`, that are used to process files and directories, respectively.
+The file processing library offers 3 imports, `File`, `Directory`, and `SearchDirectory`, that are used to process files and directories, respectively, while `SearchDirectory` provides functionality to perform a semantic search of text-based files in a directory.

 <br>